OpenPecha/annotations-doc/docs/pipelines/pipeline-pecha.md

 ### Output:

-TBD, but most probably a `.json` file per text containing all the annotations in a format that can be ingested by Pecha's db.
+TBD, but most probably a file format that can be shared with other project tackling similar issues, and that can be easily parsed into a `.json` file that can be ingested by Pecha's db.

 ## Overall Pipeline Description